pbanuru/Unassigned-Letters/README.md

 Note, the print is the section and the range of letters from a-l, excluding c, d, g, and k.
 It excludes the assigned letters.

-It continues to ask for all sections that are not "all assigned"
+It continues to ask for all sections that are not "all assigned."

 At the end, this is the input and output you would see on the console: